 The second Sunday that we were here my husband announced that we were going to Church.
-I agreed verbally, maybe even excitedly (reaction formation), but I put up slight protest in my heart.
+I agreed verbally, maybe even with a faux excitement, but I put up slight protest in my heart.
 I didn’t want to put on a show.
 I didn’t want to be surrounded by hypocrisy.
 I didn’t want to be the hypocrite.

 The first Church service we attended shook me.
 I remember leaving thinking how can they worship like this if it isn’t all real?
 God was working on me, but I had no idea the monumental changes that were about to occur.